Most women experience an itchy vulva now and again. However, pruritus vulvae means the itch is persistent and causes distress.

 Stress can cause an itchy vulva.
 It may also make an itchy vulva which is due to some other cause last long after the original cause has settled.

-In some cases, including some severe cases, no cause can be found.
+In some cases, including some severe cases, no cause can be found for an itchy vulva.

 If you have an itchy vulva (pruritus vulvae) that is persisting, don't be embarrassed.
 Go to see your doctor or go to your nearest genitourinary medicine (GUM) clinic.
 If you think you have thrush and have been using cream that you have bought from a pharmacy but it isn't getting better after a week, stop using the cream and go to see a doctor.